Linear Lower Bounds and Conditioning of Differentiable Games: Parametric Lower Bounds from Nesterov's Domino Argument

-\end{prop} This generalises Prop. \ref{prop:domino_bad_lower_bound_infdim}.
-The proof can be found in Appendix \ref{apdx:domino_good_lower_bound_infdim_proof}, where we also show how the counterexample was created from spectral properties of Toeplitz matrices in Banach algebras.
+This generalises Prop. \ref{prop:domino_bad_lower_bound_infdim}.
+The proof can be found in Appendix \ref{apdx:domino_good_lower_bound_infdim_proof}, where we also show how we used spectral properties of Toeplitz matrices in Banach algebras to create the hard problems yielding the bound.
+The proof of the iteration complexity bound can be found in Appendix \ref{apdx:iteration-complexity}.
+As with the lower bounds, note that the iteration complexity bound does not necessarily hold for every problem in the class; the idea is that to reach a target error $\epsilon$ we know that there is at least one problem that requires at least the number of steps indicated in the bound, and therefore that to optimise over a problem class that satisfies the assumptions, we will need in general at least the number of steps given in the bound, to account for the hard problems.

+It is important to emphasize that as is the case with Nesterov's argument for single-objective optimisation, this bound is still based on an infinite-dimensional problem, and that upper bounds generally are proven for finite-dimensional settings.
 We may hope that this bound also holds in finite dimension, since we are not aware of upper bounds contradicting it, and were not able to generate finite-dimensional 2-player games for which the bound did not hold empirically.
-The condition number appearing in Prop. \ref{prop:domino_good_lower_bound_infdim} is more expressive than the one found in the upper bound literature $\kappa = L_{12}/\sqrt{\mu_1\mu_2}$, and is lower bounded by 1, instead of 0.
-A limitation, however, is that this $\kappa$ is not able to dissociate $L_1 \neq \mu_1, L_2 \neq \mu_2$, which is a problem both in terms of expressivity of the condition number, and for the tightness of the lower bound since intuition from convex optimisation would suggest that objectives with matching lower and upper bounds on the spectra are easier to optimise.
-This stems from the fact that the closed form solution for problems in \ref{eq:minmax} when $\mat{S}_i$ is non-scalar, which we would need for all block spectral bounds to appear in $\kappa$, is rather complex and the associated condition number is impractical.
-Therefore, we leave the matter of deriving a practical bound involving all $\mu_i$ and $L_i$ as future work.
+The condition number appearing in Thm. \ref{thm:domino_good_lower_bound_infdim} is more expressive than the one found in the upper bound literature $\kappa = L_{12}/\sqrt{\mu_1\mu_2}$, and is lower bounded by 1, instead of 0.
+A limitation, however, is that this $\kappa$ is not able to dissociate $L_1 \neq \mu_1, L_2 \neq \mu_2$, which is a problem in terms of expressivity of the condition number.
+It may also threaten the tightness of the lower bound since intuition from convex optimisation would suggest that objectives with matching lower and upper bounds on the spectra are easier to optimise.
+This stems from the fact that the closed form solution for problems in \ref{eq:minmax} when $\mat{S}_i$ is non-scalar, which we would need for all block spectral bounds to appear in $\kappa$, is complicated and the associated condition number is impractical.
+Therefore, we leave the matter of deriving a practical bound based on the domino argument involving all $\mu_i$ and $L_i$ as future work.